tdooner/clientcomm/README.md

 # ClientComm
 Communications interface for case managers at Criminal Justice Services (CJS) in Salt Lake County, Utah.
 Code for America 2016 Fellowship Project.
+Need assistance setting up this tool?
+Questions about the application structure?
+[Ask Kuan](http://kuanbutts.com/contact/).

 ## How to run